 RYAN KAVANAGH

 Dia dhuit.
 Hello.
-I'm Ryan – a graphic designer based in Dublin, Ireland.
-Currently serving as Visual Designer at Revolut.
+I'm Ryan — a Barcelona-based visual designer and crypto trencher.
+Currently Senior Visual Designer at Revolut.
+Previously Brand Designer at RichardsDee and a Cannes Young Lions winner.

 hello@ryankav.com